samof76/playing/redis/README.md

     $ ansible-playbook -i hosts site.yml

 This should setup the redis cluster with single redis-master and 3 redis-slaves.
+If you want add sentinels to the picture.
+You just need to modify the hosts file, and something like this.

+    ...
+    ...
+    [redis-sentinels]
+    10.10.0.6
+    10.10.0.7
+    10.10.0.8
+    10.10.0.9

+Now you should rerun the, ansible-playbook -i hosts site.yml.